 LIVE STREAMING FROM THE GRIZZLY EXHIBIT

-The award-winning exhibit features various enriching elements for the bears, including a stream and deep pool that maintains 20-30 live trout, many that have lived in the pool for several years.
+The exhibit features various enriching elements for the bears, including a stream and deep pool that maintains 20-30 live trout, many that have lived in the pool for several years.
 The bears actively fish for the trout, occasionally teaming up to corral and capture the trout.

 NOTE: Sometimes the bears are out of view from the camera when they are fishing for trout in the pool.
 They are also much less active during the colder winter months.